akshat24sharma/am92-react-design-system/src/Tests/documentation/TESTING_GUIDELINES.md

 # Testing Guidelines for AM92 React Design System

 ## Overview
 This document provides comprehensive guidelines for writing unit tests for components in the AM92 React Design System.
-It outlines testing strategies, patterns, and best practices based on the test suite developed for the `DsTextField` component.
+These guidelines have been refined through extensive testing experience with components like DsLoader, DsTextField, DsCheckbox, and others.

 ## Table of Contents
 1. [Testing Framework Setup](#testing-framework-setup)